PROSOFTCESI/EasySave/README.md

-# EasySave Project English Documentation
+# English Documentation for the EasySave Project

 ## Introduction

-**EasySave** is a backup application that allows users to copy files and folders effortlessly.
-This project is developed in **C#** and runs in the **.NET** environment, featuring a modular architecture to ensure easy extensibility and maintenance.
+**EasySave** is a backup application that allows users to copy files and folders easily.
+This project is developed in **C#** and runs in the **.NET** environment, featuring a modular architecture to enhance extensibility and maintainability.

 ---

 ## Project Architecture

-EasySave is organized into several distinct modules to ensure a clear separation of responsibilities.
+EasySave is organized into several distinct modules to ensure clear separation of responsibilities.

 ### Main Modules

-- **EasySave**: The core module containing the user interface and business logic.
+- **EasySave**: The main module containing the user interface and business logic.
-- **Logger**: A module dedicated to managing logs and events.
+- **Logger**: A dedicated module for managing logs and events.

 ---